WarwickTechCrew/tc-website-wiki/wiki/04-spaces/04-milburn-house.md

 :::lore

-Milburn House was originally a distribution warehouse before the University took it over as _space_ to do anything with, which is why it's so weird.
+Millburn House was originally a distribution warehouse before the University took it over as _space_ to do anything with, which is why it's so weird.
 There was a great video explaining this (as a big sustainability success story), but it seems to have disappeared so you'll just have to trust me on this one...